JacobKnecht/portfolio/README.md

 handling by utilizing middleware that is designed to catch default 404 route errors; if a route is not found/does not exist, an error page is rendered to notify the user.

+Deployment - To deploy the project, simply download the project files, then navigate to the project directory in the terminal.
+Run the command 'npm install' to install the project dependencies, then run the command 'npm start' to run the application.
+The application will be running on port 3000, accessible through the URL localhost:3000 via web browser.